-Help save East Harrison Shoreline Street End, a sanctuary for people and nature.
+Help restore and save the East Harrison Shoreline Street End, a sanctuary for people and nature.

 The delineated wetland, wetland buffer, and shoreline at the East Harrison Shoreline Street End are being damaged and eroded.
 The East Harrison Shoreline Street End is an important connection to nature in Seattle’s urban environment – one that Seattle cannot afford to lose in its mandate to achieve “no net loss" of wetlands and policy of combating climate change.
 This is a call to stop the degradation, and help restore and protect the ecology of the East Harrison Shoreline Street End for the benefit all people and nature.